hannahkendall04/ecem117-project/README.md

         - Any any emails of users you would like to be able to authenticate with
     - Click 'OAuth consent screen' > 'Data Access'
         - Add all the Gmail read/write scopes
+    - Setup default application credentials
+        - I lowkey forgot how I did this, but I think it has something to do with creating a service account?
+Once you do that, you'll get to a point where you can download another JSON file.
+Save this to a file called `conf` in the top level directory of this project and add the following line to your .env file: `GOOGLE_APPLICATION_CREDENTIALS="conf"`

 ## Usage Notes